MCGrad: Multicalibration at Web Scale: Convergence Analysis

 Now, from the last expression, $\alpha$-MC with respect to $\mathcal{H}$ holds if and only if $\text{MCE}(f)\leq \alpha \sqrt{n}$. \end{proof}

-\subsection{Convergence Analysis}
+\section{Convergence Analysis}

-In this section, we analyze the convergence of Algorithm~\ref{alg:gbmct_new} under certain conditions for the GBM used in each round of the algorithm.
-Specifically, we show two results.
-First, we show conditions under which the loss is non-decreasing with the number of rounds, and is strictly decreasing unless the predictor has converged.
-Second, we show conditions under which the $\alpha$ multicalibration error after $T$ rounds of the algorithm is bounded in terms of the gap between predictors $F_{T+1}$ and $F_T$, achieving $0$-multicalibration when the predictor has converged.
+We analyze the convergence of Algorithm~\ref{alg:gbmct_new} under specific conditions for the GBM used in each round.
+We show that (1) the loss does not increase with more rounds and decreases unless the predictor has converged, and (2) the $\alpha$-multicalibration error after $T$ rounds is bounded by the difference between predictors $F_{T+1}$ and $F_T$ and that $0$-multicalibration is achieved at convergence.
+Unlike Section~\ref{sec:achieving_multicalibration}, which assumes adding an optimal linear combination of weak learners each round, here the GBM incrementally adds regression trees to $F_t$ to form $F_{t+1}$.

-The results in this section account for the fact that, in each round $t$, the GBM iteratively adds regression trees to $F_t$ to form $F_{t+1}$.
-This is different from the arguments made in Section~\ref{sec:achieving_multicalibration} where we assume that an optimal linear combination of weak learners, minimizing the loss function, is added in each round of the algorithm.